Parametric Adversarial Divergences are Good Losses for Generative Modeling: Good Divergences Should Reflect the Final Task

 In Section~\ref{sec:priortask}, we discussed the necessity and importance of designing task losses which reflect the final task.
-We showed that in structured prediction, optimizing for more informative task losses can make learning considerably easier under some conditions.
-Similarly in generative modeling, we would like divergences to be as informative and close to the final task as possible.
-We show that although not all divergences can easily integrate final task-related criteria, parametric divergences provide an indirect way to do so.
+We showed that in structured prediction, optimizing more informative task losses can make learning considerably easier under some conditions.
+Similarly, in generative modeling, we would like divergences to be as informative and close to the final task as possible.
+Although not all divergences can easily integrate final task-related criteria, parametric divergences can be tuned through side-tasks and indirectly through their architecture (Section~\ref{sec:flex}).
+We study the synthetic task of generating images of digits that sum up to 25, and compare KL-based and parametric divergences in their ability to enforce that constraint (Section~\ref{sec:25controlled}~and~\ref{sec:25e2e}).